xaviripo/bachelor-thesis/agda/README.md

 In this file information about setting up the environment to work with Agda is detailed.

-## Installation

-### Preliminaries
+## Preliminaries

 Agda is a dependently-typed functional programming language.
 Its main function is as a proof assistant, this is, a software designed to aid mathematicians and other technical workers in developing rigorous proofs.

-To use Agda one needs to install the compiler.
+To use Agda one needs to use its compiler.
 Although the compiler is capable of generating executable binaries which can be run and have I/O effects, proof development often involves only typechecking.